Beginner Calisthenics

 Day 2: Balance Basics

-Wrist prep, frog stand, and single-leg balance.
+Wrist prep, bird dog, and single-leg balance.

 Day 3: First Push